top of page

 Style sheets: What are they, and do I need one?

 If you’re a first-time author, let’s cover the basics.
 You may be asking yourself, “What is a style guide?”
 In high school or college, you probably heard mention of MLA format.
 It's a style of writing geared more toward academics, not manuscripts.
-The Chicago Manual of Style (CMOS) is the style guide that editors refer to when they work through manuscripts.
+The Chicago Manual of Style (CMOS) is the style guide that book editors refer to when they work through manuscripts.
 It is nearly impossible to memorize style guides cover to cover, so my physical copy of CMOS is within reach while I’m working away at my desk.

 All-inclusive rules for punctuation can be found in The Chicago Manual of Style, including pages upon pages of comma usage.
 Ever wonder what a semicolon (;) is used for?
 It’s in there, too, along with rules on capitalization and when one should and should not spell out numbers.
 There’s also an entire section on manuscript preparation, editing, and proofreading.